Call of Duty: Black Ops: Development

 For Black Ops, Treyarch focused only on this game unlike past practice.
 However, it had different teams, each working on separate game modes.
 Treyarch used a motion capture technology similar to the one used in James Cameron's film Avatar, which allows accurate facial expressions, capturing the whole performance of the actor.
 The studio also consulted special forces veterans from both belligerents of the Cold War: Major John Plaster (US Army-Ret.) who served in the MACV-SOG during the Vietnam War, and former Soviet special forces operative Sonny Puzikas.
 The latter taught Treyarch how Spetsnaz soldiers would react in combat, such as rolling out of the line of fire.
 Spetsnaz AIs in the game have been modeled after him, from his tactics and his movements to his face.
 Although having a historical background, the classified aspect of these Cold War black operations allowed the studio to create its own fictional story.
 The game also allows players to turn down the blood and turn off the profanity.

 It was announced on November 9, 2015, that Black Ops would become backward compatible with the Xbox One.
 It was originally meant to be available for backward compatibility in December 2015, but the date was later changed to some time in 2016.
 Black Ops was originally the sixth-most requested Xbox 360 title to become backward compatible with the Xbox One.
 On May 17, 2016, the game was made available through Xbox One's backward compatibility.
 Shortly after, it was reported that sales of the Xbox 360 version had increased by 13,000 percent.
+In May 2026, entries for Black Ops and Black Ops II appeared on the website for the Game Rating and Administration Committee, which sparked speculation on remasters of both titles for modern consoles.
+The following month, Treyarch confirmed in a social media post that Iron Galaxy Studios worked on the ports, which would be exclusive to PlayStation 4 and PlayStation 5 and would release in July.
+The ports were released on July 9, 2026.